This story was originally published October 6, 2022. It has been updated with new information.

 Birth control implant

-The birth control implant (Nexplanon or Implanon) is a small rod, the size of a match, that a health care provider inserts under the skin in your upper arm.
+The birth control implant (Nexplanon or Implanon) is a match-sized rod that a health care provider inserts under the skin in your upper arm.
 It releases progestin, a hormone that prevents you from getting pregnant.
-It is 99 percent effective and lasts up to five years.
-To get one, you need a prescription.

 Intrauterine device (IUD)

-An intrauterine device (IUD) is a small T-shaped device that’s inserted into your uterus—and it’s one of the most effective birth control methods at 99 percent.
-There are two types of IUDs: hormonal and non-hormonal.
-The hormonal one (with brand names including Mirena, Kyleena, Liletta, and Skyla) releases progestin into your body.
-Meanwhile, the non-hormonal one (ParaGard) uses copper, which is toxic to sperm.
-Hormonal IUDs, depending on the brand, can last up to eight years, while non-hormonal ones can last up to 12 years.
+The hormonal version (with brand names including Mirena, Kyleena, Liletta, and Skyla) releases progestin into your body.
+Meanwhile, the non-hormonal variety (ParaGard) uses copper, which is toxic to sperm.
+Depending on the brand, hormonal IUDs can last up to eight years, while non-hormonal ones can last up to 12 years.

 IUDs can also be used as emergency contraception if they’re inserted within 120 hours or five days after unprotected sex.
-(Some states are now trying to limit access to IUDs after the overturning of Roe v.
-Wade).
 A doctor, nurse, or other health care provider can insert the IUD.
-Talk to your gynecologist or local Planned Parenthood clinic to find out more.

 Pills